openSUSE:Submitting bug reports

 The following are officially supported versions, maintained by openSUSE Maintenance Team that consists of SUSE security team and volunteers from community.

-These versions are declared Evergreen, supported only for security patches by group of volunteers that do all the work:
+This version was declared Evergreen, supported only for security patches by a group of volunteers that do all the work: